Wosiu6/docky-go/README.md

   <summary>2 containers, postgres</summary>
   <img width="1112" height="626" alt="image" src="https://github.com/user-attachments/assets/9295b2c4-1300-4b54-9de7-2a9011cae377" />
 </details>

+---

+## TODO

+- [ ] Refactor.
+Split out into files to make it more maintainable and readable.
+- [ ] Add support for more specific containers
+- [ ] Ensure connection over a socket proxy is possible.

+---

 ## Contribution
 It is unlikely I will accept any contribution right now because this is a project I want to get to a state I am happy with myself for now.